Bleak – Definition, Meaning, Synonyms & Antonym

 Emotional Connotations

 In addition to its environmental connotations, bleak took on emotional meanings in the 19th century.
-It came to describe feelings of sadness, hopelessness, or despair, often in relation to a situation or future prospects.
+It came to describe feelings of sadness, hopelessness, or despair, often about a situation or prospects.

 Literary and Cultural Impact